bashup/events/README.md

-# A Tiny Event System for Bash
+# Practical Event Listeners for Bash

-`bashup.events` is a practical event listener/callback API for bash programs.
-It's small (~1.3k), fast (~10k events/second), and highly portable (no bash4-isms or external programs used) .
+`bashup.events` is a practical event listener/callback API for creating extensible bash programs.
+It's small (~1.3k), fast (~10k events/second), and highly portable (no bash4-isms or external programs used).
 Events can be one-time or repeated, listeners can be added or removed, and any valid identifier can be an event.
 (You can even have "promises", of a sort!)

 **Contents**